INPUT FIELD FORM #2 by Ursula Endlicher

 By late June some veggies and herbs were ready to be harvested and offered for snacks during the guiding and sampling tour at the end of the month, June 30 (12noon-4pm).
 Among them: Lovage for a refreshing lemon drink, and some dill for a tasty dip! (= Photo left: Close-up of "Confirm Password" Field with rainbow beet accompanied by broccoli, dill & lovage)

-On June 30 2018, a special event, the INPUT FIELD FORM DINNER took place right next to the INPUT FIELD FORM #2 installation - the dishes for the five-course-menu were based on and inspired by the functionality and layout of the artist's application form for the Process Park/ChaNorth Residency that artists had to fill out to apply for the residency... dishes for the dinner consisted of a variety of veggies and herbs harvested from the agricultural fields... and prepared as edible HTML!
+On June 30 2018, a special event, the INPUT FIELD FORM DINNER at ChaNorth took place: right next to the INPUT FIELD FORM #2 installation - the dishes for the five-course-menu were based on and inspired by the functionality and layout of the artist's application form for the Process Park/ChaNorth Residency that artists had to fill out to apply for the residency... dishes for the dinner consisted of a variety of veggies and herbs harvested from the agricultural fields... and prepared as edible HTML.

 As an introduction to the dinner the INPUT FIELD FORM TOUR led through the five <input> fields turned agricultural fields... | (Center) Explaining how the @ symbol of an email address field equals the Kohlrabi in a vegetable field...